juju/docs/src/en/charms-deploying.md

     juju deploy mysql

-Running this will do exactly what you expect - fetch the latest juju charm for the series you are running and then use the bootstrap environment to initiate a new instance and deploy MySQL
+Running this will do exactly what you expect - fetch the latest Juju charm for the series you are running and then use the bootstrap environment to initiate a new instance and deploy MySQL